alxblzd/alxblzd.github.io/_posts/2025-10-24-wiki-wireguard-vpn copy.md

 cat publickey
 ```

-**Key Management Reality**: There's no built-in PKI.
-You're generating keys, distributing them, and tracking which key belongs to whom.
-For 10 users?
-A spreadsheet works.
-For 1000?
-You need automation (Ansible with Vault, or at minimum a bash script).
+**Key management reality**: No built‑in PKI.
+You generate keys, distribute them, and keep track.
+For a small lab, a spreadsheet is fine.
+For anything bigger, automate it.

 ### Server Configuration